catalystneuro/neuroconv/docs/developer_guide/style_guide.rst

 Data interfaces conventions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Use :code:`file_path` and :code:`folder_path` as arguments for the location of input files and folder respectively.
 #.
-In opposition to convention number 1 above, we use :code:`nwbfile` to refer to in-memory filesin the nwb format.
+As an exception to convention number 1 above, we use :code:`nwbfile` to refer to in-memory files in the nwb format.

 Other conventions
 ^^^^^^^^^^^^^^^^^